 Incarceration rates are windows through which one can assess the nature, quality, and character of a community.
-According to a April 2019 report from the U.S. Department of Justice, Prisoners in 2017, the United States had an estimated 1,489,363 prisoners under the jurisdiction of state and federal correctional authorities as of December 31, 2017.
-This is equivalent to 440 prisoners per 100,000 population.
-Kentucky's rate, by comparison, was somewhat higher at 527.
-The state with the highest incarceration rate in 2017 was Louisiana (719), while Massachusetts was the lowest (120).
+According to a October 2020 report from the U.S. Department of Justice, Prisoners in 2019, the United States had an estimated 1,430,800 prisoners under the jurisdiction of state and federal correctional authorities as of December 31, 2019.
+This is equivalent to 419 prisoners per 100,000 population.
+Kentucky's rate, by comparison, was somewhat higher at 516.
+The state with the highest incarceration rate in 2019 was Louisiana (680), while Massachusetts was the lowest (133).
 As one can see in the chart below, Kentucky's incarceration rate is toward the high end when comparing it to the nearby states.
-Indeed, it is 23 percent higher than the competitor state average (427).
 Kentucky's prison population steadily increased from 3,588 in 1980 to 21,823 in 2007.
 It declined, however, to 20,330 by 2013.
-Unfortunately, fueled by the opioid epidemic, it has started to trend upward again and was just over 23,540 in 2017.
+Unfortunately, fueled by the opioid epidemic, it has started to trend upward again and reached 23,082 in 2019.

-Prison Incarceration Rate, 2017, Kentucky, Competitor States, and the U.S. (per 100.000 population)
+Prison Incarceration Rate, 2019, Kentucky, Competitor States, and the U.S.

-Source: U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Statistics, Prisoners in 2017
+Source: U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Statistics, Prisoners in 2019